kavyakunder/peerlist-form-builder/README.md

 ## Tech Stack
 - Next.js: A powerful React framework used to build the app.
 - TailwindCSS: A utility-first CSS framework that allowed me to quickly style the app.
-- TypeScript (or JavaScript): Used for type safety and modern JavaScript features.
+- TypeScript: Used for type safety and modern JavaScript features.
 - Local Storage: For saving and retrieving form data within the app (for simplicity and demo purposes).